Marek Zabicki, entrepreneur and founder of Arteia in an Interview

 TA: What are the difficulties for entrepreneurs that you find unique to the art world?

 MZ: It is definitely much more difficult to get funded and you cannot expect similar valuations like in others industries as it is still considered to be a very niche market.
-Then it is quite a challenge to convince top developers to work for in the art world.
+Then it is quite a challenge to convince top developers to work in the art world.
 And you also encounter very, very demanding customers.
 They are better educated and more sophisticated than in many other sectors.
 You must do your homework to be able to talk to them not to mention being considered as a partner.
 But this where all the fun is!

-TA: You just started a new venture in the art collection management.
+TA: You just started a new venture in art collection management.
 Can you tell us more about this new venture?

 MZ: It’s an exciting time in the art world because it has finally embarked on a digital transformation and we want to contribute to this change by bringing more transparency into the market.
 As the first step, we’re building a smart collection management system, Arteia for savvy art collectors who want to enjoy, manage and increase the value of their collection.
-Arteia is the only system that allows users to catalogue their artworks professionally, connect with curators to exhibit and even prepare their own shows on one platform.
-Our vision is to connect art collectors with each other through their artworks they love and allow for direct sales, provide price predictions and trends analysis to help them make better decisions.
+Arteia is the only system that allows users to catalog their artworks professionally, connect with curators to exhibit, and even prepare their own shows on one platform.
+Our vision is to connect art collectors with each other through the artworks they love and allow for direct sales, provide price predictions and trends analysis to help them make better decisions.
 People are craving to use art as an investment but it’s difficult because of the lack of transparency and liquidity on the market.
 We believe technology can help.

 TA: What are the tips that a serial entrepreneur like you can give to other entrepreneurs?

 MZ: There are many tips and even more articles and books listing them.
 You know, in my entrepreneurial life I had both highs and lows.
 And I got some lessons.
 So, I will just provide 3 tips – the first one is about passion and perseverance for what you do and it was perfectly expressed by Steve Jobs when he said “…It’s really hard and you have to do it over a sustained period of time…and it’s a lot of worrying constantly ….so if you don’t love it, if you’re not having fun doing it you’re going to give up.…”.
-The second thing is that you must be good with people because to succeed you will need a team acting as a commando.
+The second thing is that you must be good with people because to succeed you will need a team acting like a commando.
 Finally, the last tip deals with “the ending”.
 If things don’t work you will need to know when to shut down your start-up.
 If such a moment comes do not hesitate to stop, do not die with your start-up.
 Look for the new opportunity and rebirth!